ayns01/dijkstra-algorithm/README.md

 # Dijkstra Algorithm using Data Structure in C

-Implementing a solution for the shortest path problemusing Dijkstra algorithm
+Implementing a solution for the shortest path problem using Dijkstra algorithm

 ## Condition
 a.The node of the graph is not going to be more than 20.